schleuder/schleuder-website/docs/index.md

 ### Technical details

 Schleuder behaves like an email-filter: it reads email from standard-input, and reports errors to standard-error.
-If all goes well Schleuder closes the initial connection to the Mail Transport Agent only after it sent out all outgoing emails.
+If all goes well Schleuder closes the initial connection to the Mail Transport Agent (MTA) only after it sent out all outgoing emails.

-In case of an error the MTA includes the message from Schleuder's standard-error into a bounce-email to is directed back to the sender.
+In case of an error the MTA includes Schleuder's error message into a bounce-email that is sent back to the sender.

 The keyrings for each list are standard GnuPG keyrings and sit in the filesystem under `$lists_dir/$hostname/$listname/` ($lists_dir is read from `schleuder.yml`, see [Configuration](#configuration)).
 They can be used manually using gpg2.
 Please be careful to maintain proper file permissions if you touch the files.

-In the list-dir there's also a list-specific log-file (might be missing if the log-level is high and no error occurred yet).
+In the list-directory there's also a list specific log-file (might be missing if the log-level is high and no error occurred yet).

 Other logging is sent to syslog.
 Where that ends up depends on the operating system and the system administration.